numberblackH/numberblackH.github.io/column/_posts/2020-12-01-Hyun Jin Ryu’s Multiple Fastballs.md

 noindex: true
 ---

-[Hyun Jin Ryu’s Multiple Fastballs](https://blogs.fangraphs.com/hyun-jin-ryus-multiple-fastballs/) &mdash; Ben Clemens(Ben Clemens is Ben Clemens is Fangraphs's Author)가 쓴 칼럼의 부분입니다. 간단히 요약만 하겠습니다.
+[Hyun Jin Ryu’s Multiple Fastballs](https://blogs.fangraphs.com/hyun-jin-ryus-multiple-fastballs/) &mdash; Ben Clemens(Ben Clemens is Fangraphs's Author)가 쓴 칼럼의 부분입니다. 간단히 요약만 하겠습니다.
 {:.faded}

 Watch any amount of baseball these days, and you’ll see a familiar pattern: a catcher giving a pitcher a high target for his fastball.
 This is hardly a secret; it’s so obvious, in fact, that I don’t really know how to make a good introduction out of it.
 Did you know that pitchers throw four-seam fastballs high in the zone?
 You did!
 I don’t need to tell you that.
 But this article is about four-seam fastballs, so the paragraph feels necessary.